 II.
 Introduction

-Including the items listed below; write a synopsis of the following information.
-Be concise.
-Word count should be between 200-1000 as one to two pages should suffice.

 During the last two centuries, the contiguous United States has lost over half of its wetland habitats; averaging a rate of 60 acres lost per hour (Dahl 1990).
 California leads the nation in this historic loss of wetlands, sustaining as much as 91% of environmental degradation and human–induced changes to wetland habitats (Zedler 1996).
 The San Francisco Bay and the southern regions of the state are home to the most significant losses in wetland habitats (Larson 2001, Goodwin et al. 2001).
 In an effort to mitigate wetland loss in the Bolsa Chica Ecological Reserve, several conservation and restoration projects have been created.
 The wetlands of Bolsa Chica are an endangered ecoregion in Southern California that have been steadily increasing in size and provide a large number of ecosystem services (Noss 1995).
 Efforts in management and maintenance practices of the wetlands have achieved vast improvements since the efforts began in 1976, however, no attempt has been made to develop a qualitative assessment of the extent of restoration efforts or whether the restoration has been truly successful.

-The objective of this project is to enhance the information available to the Amigos de Bolsa Chica advocacy group (founded in 1976) by incorporating NASA Earth Observations.
-This information, delivered in the form of time series maps for water extent and vegetation cover, a more detailed vegetation map, and an interactive web map, allows the Amigos to assess the success of the restoration efforts.
+The objective of this project is to enhance the information available to the Amigos de Bolsa Chica advocacy group, founded in 1976, by incorporating NASA Earth observations.
+This information, delivered in the form of time series maps for water extent and vegetation cover, a more detailed vegetation classification map, and an interactive web map, allows the Amigos to assess the success of the restoration efforts.
 Our results will also provide the Amigos a means to help educate and engage the public while establishing a current baseline to compare future changes within the ecological reserve.

 The study area consists of the 2.67 square mile Bolsa Chica Ecological Reserve in Huntington Beach, California (Figure 1).
-This site lies at approximately 33.7°N, 118.04°W along the Pacific Coast in the northern part of Orange County in Southern California.
-The study period is the years between 1984 and 2015.
+The site lies at approximately 33.7°N, 118.04°W along the Pacific Coast in the northern part of Orange County in Southern California.
+The study period is between 1984 and 2015.

 Figure 1.
 Bolsa Chica Ecological Reserve, CA.

 The Bolsa Chica Wetlands are home to several endemic species and provide critical habitat for migratory and endangered avifauna.
-Migratory birds traveling along the Pacific Flyway were once estimated to be 60 million in number but now oscillate between 2-4 million waterfowl and 1-2 million shorebirds (Bryant 2003, Larson 2001).
-Given the dramatic drop in avifauna population, wetlands such as Bolsa Chica serve an increasingly important role in the sustainment of migratory bird populations along the Pacific Flyway.
+Migratory bird populations traveling along the Pacific Flyway were once estimated at 60 million but now oscillate between 2-4 million waterfowl and 1-2 million shorebirds (Bryant 2003, Larson 2001).
+Given the dramatic drop in avifauna population, wetlands such as Bolsa Chica serve an increasingly important role in sustaining migratory bird populations along the Pacific Flyway.